Four steps to achieve goals and create a fulfilled life!

 Friend: “Sounds perfect.
 Let’s do it!”

 Something magical happened when you decided to go to the diner for a burger.
-From that moment, the abstract notion of going to lunch turned into a very concrete goal.
-It’s not until you had a clear understanding of success that you were able to take a very deliberate step (drive) toward where you are going; the diner for a juicy burger.
+From that moment, the abstract notion of going to lunch became a concrete goal.
+It’s not until you have a clear understanding of success that you can take a very deliberate step (drive) toward where you are going: the diner for a juicy burger.

-You immediately laid out a map in your head of how to get there.
+In this lunch example, once you knew where you were going, you immediately laid out a map in your head of how to get there.
 There isn’t a doubt in your mind as to where you are going.
-You’re about to be eating a burger and you know exactly where and what that’s going to be like.
-The satiating feeling when you take that first bite… you can almost taste it.
+You’re about to eat a burger, and you know exactly where and what that will be like.
+The satiating feeling when you take your first bite… you can almost taste it.

 Now that you know your precise destination, the only thing that’s left to address is your desire to go for it.
 That desire requires stepping on the gas when the light turns green.
-It will be driven by how (relatively) important it is for you to reach that goal and how confident you are in your abilities to successfully do it (self-efficacy).
+It will be driven by how (relatively) important it is for you to reach that goal and how confident you are in your abilities to do it (self-efficacy) successfully.

 Step 3.
-How Important is the Need to Achieve your Goal (This is your “why”)
+Motivation, Part 1: How Important is the Need to Achieve your Goal (This is your “why”)

 This is your answer to “why?”
-You will need to understand the relative importance and full weight of what difference you will make, or experience if you achieve your goal.
+You must understand the relative importance and total weight of what difference you will make or experience if you achieve your goal.
 What benefits will you enjoy?
 What disasters will you avert?

-Once you have clarity about your plan, you can leave your comfortable, less productive, status quo state and begin making progress towards the next level.
+Once you have clarity about your plan, you can leave your comfortable, less productive, status quo state and progress towards the next level.
 Think of it as being in your car.
-When you know where you are going (driving), and you see the light turn green, you can confidently step on the gas.
+When you know where you are going (driving), and you see the light turn green, you can confidently step on the gas and steer in the direction of your goal.

 What if you know where you are going, but you still aren’t motivated to move?
 For example, if you want to lose weight.
-You may know what losing 10 pounds would look like, what it would feel like, and how to get there.
+You may know what losing 10 pounds would look like, how it would feel, and how to get there.
 But you also enjoy food, and not always the healthy kind.
 Given a choice to work out or take a nap, you’ll choose the latter, thank you very much.

-There are two methods I found very helpful to drive your motivation to go for it and, as a result, make “it” more important.
+I found two methods very helpful in driving your motivation to go for it and, as a result, making “it” more important.

 a) Change perspective